indirectDirectEnumeration69/Crisper/README.md

 - make extensive server commands work correctly.
 - make commands use polymorphism instead of the dirty if chain.
+- leading onto oop optimisation of commands for easier maintainability and scalability.
 -
 -
 -------------------------------------------------------------------------